Find Grad Schools

 79 Yearly Graduations

 Concordia University, Saint Paul comes in at #19 on our list of the most popular colleges offering master's degrees in parks & rec.
 Each year, around 5,500 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $25,000 per year, while in-state graduate students, on average, pay $8,550 per year.
+The average in-state tuition for full-time undergraduates is $24,400 per year, while in-state graduate students, on average, pay $8,550 per year.
 During the most recent year for which we have data, 79 people received their master's degree in parks & rec from Concordia University, Saint Paul.
-Of these students, 35% were women and 20% were members of underrepresented racial-ethnic groups.
-Data shows that Concordia University, Saint Paul graduates that hold this degree go on to make a median salary of $44,749.
+About 39% of this group were women, and 22% were students from an underrepresented racial-ethnic group.

 #20